Your Cart

 Reishi is also generally considered an adaptogen and body tonic, helping the body to “adapt” its responses to stressors to help support the health of the whole body.
 It’s also used as a tonic that may help to “tone” and energize systems in the body, including a healthy immune system.
 Additionally, reishi features certain antioxidants, such as triterpenes, that can help fight free radicals, thereby helping to promote overall health.

-For help maintaining overall balance, consider taking Ancient Nutrition’s Reishi Stress and Immune Support capsules.
+For help maintaining overall balance, consider taking Ancient Nutrition’s Multi Mushroom Daily Immune Defense tablets.

 Vitamin D is essential for proper absorption and metabolism of calcium, phosphorus and other nutrients.
 Older people make less vitamin D than younger people do when exposed to sunlight, but some people avoid being out in the sun altogether — meaning they aren’t making vitamin D.